By Green Dog Pet Supply

 Sometimes we have to make tough choices for sustainability reasons.
 We dropped one line of “organic” pet food (Castor and Pollux) because we found out that they were using farmed salmon in their foods, one of the most ecologically harmful, least organic ingredients you could use (enormous amounts of antibiotics and other chemicals used, extremely polluting, and a big risk to wild salmon populations) as well as being so high in PCBs that humans are recommended to not eat it more than once a month due to risk of cancer – what about much smaller animals that eat it every meal of every day?
 We don’t like farmed salmon, and we were upset that a food that touts the benefits of organic foods (more humane to the animals, more sustainable, lack of chemicals used to raise/grow products, etc) would not stand up publicly against this very un-organic ingredient, let alone allow it in their foods.
 Wild salmon itself isn’t a very sustainable choice for use in petfoods already, but we draw the line at farmed salmon.
 (PS: Castor and Pollux was purchased by Nestle Purina in 2015)

-Sourcing: With very few exceptions, our food companies use pastured or at least antibiotic and hormone free meats, as well as sustainable fisheries and cage free chickens.
-Commercial raw foods for pets almost always score higher in sustainability – Some of our most sustainable foods are found in our freezers; brands like Rad Cat and Small Batch are our favorites, as they use locally sourced ingredients, pastured (grass fed) meats, and organic fruits and veggies, and are both produced in or near Portland.
+Sourcing: We try and find as many companies as we can that use pastured or at least antibiotic and hormone free meats, as well as sustainable fisheries and cage free chickens.
+Commercial raw foods for pets almost always score higher in sustainability – Some of our most sustainable foods are found in our freezers; brands like Rad Cat , Small Batch and Primal are some of our favorites, as they use locally sourced ingredients, pastured (grass fed) meats, and organic fruits and veggies, and are both produced in or near Portland.
 Sourcing your own food and your pets’ food as locally as possible definitely increases the sustainability factor, as products that travel smaller distances use fewer fossil fuels in their transport.

 GMO ingredients are more and more pervasive though both in human foods and pet foods, and are very difficult to avoid, especially because they are not labelled.
 We realize that they of course occur in many commercially made foods, so it is impressive when a company steps forward to make foods that are largely or entirely GMO free.
-Three kibble companies that are doing a good job with this are KLN (Natural Planet Organics, Pure Vita, and Nutrisource), Open Farm, Pulsar, Nature’s Logic, and Champion Pet Foods (Orijen/Acana).
+Three kibble companies that are doing a good job with this are , Open Farm, Pulsar, KLN (Natural Planet Organics, Pure Vita, and Nutrisource), Nature’s Logic, and Champion Pet Foods (Orijen/Acana).
 We’re starting to see more and more discussion of this in the pet food world, and we of course are pleased at this development.
 They of course are not legally allowed to label their foods as such.
+Remember that most GMO ingredients come from grains (especially corn, soy, and canola) as well as Beet Pulp.

 What is GMO?